openwallet-foundation/project-proposals/projects/sd-jwt-rs.md

 This is the reference implementation of the [IETF SD-JWT specification](https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/) written in Rust.

+Note: while the project is started as a reference implementation, it is intended to be evolved to a prodaction-ready, high-performance implementations in the long-run.

 # Alignment with the OpenWallet Foundation Mission

 This library implements the Selective Disclosure for JWTs specification, which is an important building block for future digital identity wallets.